-Since each basis element in every Right Octonion Algebra exhibits the right end alignment and each basis element in every Left Octonion Algebra exhibits the left end alignment, it is easy to surmise there will be no possible bijective basis element exchange mapping capable of changing the chiral state of a given Octonion Algebra.
+Since each common basis element choice in every Right Octonion Algebra exhibits the right end alignment and each common basis element choice in every Left Octonion Algebra exhibits the left end alignment, it is easy to surmise there will be no possible bijective basis element exchange mapping capable of changing the chiral state of a given Octonion Algebra.
 Right and Left Octonion Algebras are therefore not equivalent algebras.
 They have distinctly different algebraic structure, but have the common trait of being 8-dimensional normed composition division algebras and thus are all legitimate Octonion Algebras.